By: CS2103T W13-4

 name of the script itself.

-is used to add new rules to the list, whereas RuleManager#swapRules
+For example, RuleManager#addRule is used to add new rules to the list, whereas RuleManager#swapRules is used to

 3.7.2.
 Design Considerations